 In order to obtain estimates of the effect of the DPBIP program at the desired level, we need to include at least 200 schools in the evaluation (see Table 1 below).
 We anticipate that grantees will include an average of 10 schools in the evaluation, thus we anticipate that 20 grantees will take part in the evaluation.
 After evaluation grants have been awarded, we will contact the list of evaluation grantees to ensure that grantees’ program design and program implementation are consistent with the requirements of the evaluation.

-If there are fewer evaluation grantees than needed to meet the target sample size, we will search the universe of main competition grantees to identify and contact a pool of main TIF grantees about participating in the evaluation.
-We anticipate contacting two to three times as many main TIF grantees as will ultimately be needed for the evaluation because they are less likely to meet the evaluation criteria (for example, they may be small districts with fewer than eight schools).

-In order to identify and invite the most promising grantees to participate in the evaluation, we will review the main TIF grant applications and prioritize them according to the following criteria:

-District size.
-Grantees should be large enough to include at least eight schools with tested grades and subjects in the evaluation.

-Sufficient data capabilities to support evaluation needs.
-Ideally, districts in the sample will be able to provide data on educator characteristics, student demographic information, and test scores that can be tied to individual students and linked to teachers.

-If we need to solicit additional grantees for the evaluation, we will work with IES to determine which ones are best suited for the evaluation.

 Contacting Grantees.
 Once the evaluation grantees have been identified, we will send information packets to each district that will be included in the evaluation.
 The packets will include the following documents (see Appendices A and B):